The University of Melbourne offers generous and comprehensive scholarship opportunities to recognise talent and support graduate researchers.

 Commonwealth scholarships, or scholarships that provide a tuition fee remission or exemption, are not considered income for Centrelink purposes.

-For further information, please refer to the Department of Human Services website.
+For further information, please refer to the Services Australia website.

 Notifying Centrelink about your scholarship